 #4.
 Personal history

-To identify the main stressors in your life or any significant traumas, medical practitioners may inquire about your lifestyle and personal history.
+Medical practitioners may inquire about your lifestyle and personal history to identify the main stressors in your life or any significant traumas.
 For instance, you might be questioned about your marital status, profession, time spent in the military, or early life.

 #5.
 Mental evaluation

-In this situation, you will probably be questioned in greater detail about your symptoms, specifically about your feelings, ideas, and actions.
+You will probably be questioned more about your symptoms, feelings, ideas, and actions in this situation.
 It’s crucial to understand your attempts to handle them independently.
-To gauge your mental health, your doctor will probably take note of how you act and look.
+To gauge your mental health, your doctor will probably note how you act and look.

 #6.
 Cognitive evaluation

-Your doctor will assess your ability to think, recall information, and use sound reasoning, which is a slight departure from the mental evaluation.
-You can be requested to complete tests to gauge your capacity for clear thought, memory, and mental reasoning.
+Your doctor will assess your ability to think, recall information, and use sound reasoning, which slightly differs from the mental evaluation.
+You can be requested to complete tests to gauge your capacity for clear thought, memory, and cognitive reasoning.